isomerpages/nlb-biblioasia/index.md

       button: A History of The Padang
       url: /vol-18/issue-1/apr-to-jun-2022/history-padang
   - infopic:
-      title: Into the Night
+      title: Hearts and Minds
-      subtitle: "Video: stories from biblioasia"
+      subtitle: "video: Stories from BiblioAsia"
-      description: "Cabaret dancers like Rose Chan were famous.
-But what were their lives really like? "
+      description: A Malayan Special Branch police inspector (played by Jo Tan) interrogates a suspected communist (played by Oon Shu An).
+Who will prevail in the battle of wits?
-      button: Beneath the Glitz and Glamour
+      button: "watch the showdown "
-      url: /videos/into-the-night
+      url: /videos/hearts-minds
-      image: "/images/Videos: BA Stories/into the night.jpg"
+      image: "/images/Videos: BA Stories/heartsandminds.jpg"
-      alt: Cabaret dancers
+      alt: Image alt text
   - infopic:
       title: The Story of Singapore’s Changing Wet Markets
       subtitle: places